-D010: Project Poster
+D010: Project Posters

-The LFEV-Y4-2016 shall be documented as an attractive and interesting summary poster.
-This poster shall be delivered in electronic form per GPR001.
-In addition, the summary poster shall be physically printed in large, full color format and hung in the 4th floor AEC hallway.
+Major subsystems of the LFEV-Y5-2017 shall be documented as attractive and interesting summary posters.
+These posters shall be delivered in electronic form per GPR001.
+In addition, the posters shall be physically printed in large, full color format and displayed in a poster session along with the final presentation (D008).
+The dimensions of the poster shall be compatible with available frames hung in the 4th floor AEC hallway, typically 47x35 inches.
+Images and text shall be clear and crisp when printed full size.
+The poster shall contain a web link to the project web site.
+Links shall be provided both as text and as OR code.